 Who is hiring our interns?

-Our students are applying their skills and knowledge at important companies and organizations in our community.
-Some examples are:
+Our students are applying their knowledge and skills at organizations of all kinds.
+Some recent examples are:

 - Ernst & Young

-If you would like to partner with our department for internship programs, please contact Phil Mason at (574)535-7877 or firstname.lastname@example.org
+If you would like to partner with the business department for internships, please contact Christie Rogers-Stacy (email@example.com) or Andrew Hartzler (firstname.lastname@example.org).

 Students have the opportunity to work on projects outside of the classroom environment.
 Under the supervision of faculty members, students have completed market research projects, written business plans, and designed websites for local businesses and not-for-profit organizations.